joeltheai/joeltheai/README.md

 ## Hello  💤

-Currently working at my apartment troubleshooting mt neovim config...
+Currently working at my apartment on
+- troubleshooting my neovim config...

 ### Look at my stats